Name: Lisa Pitt

 Currently studying: CIPD Level 5 Diploma in Human Resources

 Why ICS?
-Flexible course schedule, yet with the reassurance of having mentors and tutors available for support.
+Flexible course schedule, yet with the reassurance of having tutors available for support.

 Lisa was promoted to the position of Human Resources Officer when one of her colleagues retired.
 She didn't have much HR experience, but quickly found she enjoyed the role.
 She liked being able to work with different people on a daily basis, and having the opportunity to help with complex processes, such as recruitment, pay and benefits.